Shade

 Her mouth fell open, forming a small O. “What’s ant-is-uh-paited?”

-“It means he was doing something he shouldn’t have been,” Julia called, still standing by the door.
+“It means he was doing something he shouldn’t have been,” Julia called, the door scraping on the floor as she pushed it shut.
 At the table, Lilly bit her lips to keep from smiling.

-Jon’s heart skipped a beat.
-He tightened his right hand into a fist, then unclenched and stretched his fingers.
-He wished he'd kept that water bottle, even after he drank its contents; he needed to fidget with something.
+Jon tightened his right hand into a fist, then unclenched it and stretched his fingers.
+He wished he’d kept that water bottle; he needed to fidget with something.

 He freed himself from Jess’s death grip and went to the table, Jess following at his heels.
 He stood between Sam and Lilly, observing the cards.